opalmer/pyfarm/docs/source/design/master_architecture.rst

   performed in a uniform fashion.
 The *key* here is to keep as few dependencies on the underlying data structure and as few dependencies on libraries outside of Python itself.
-* **Time:** Datetime should always be represented by ISO 8601 and set in GMT
+* **Time:** datetime should always be represented to the standard :rfc:`1123` dictates
-* **State Information:** Information that is not specific to a single host ( never needs to be known in other scopes) should not be stored in the session
+* **State Information:** Information that is not specific to a single host (never needs to be known in other scopes) should not be stored in the session.
+  This should help to minimize memory overhead and lessen the chance of differences in state between instance of masters.